evernym/mobile-sdk/docs/FAQ.md

     No, when you delete the application wallet all data get lost.
     When you install the application again it does provisioning of a new Cloud Agent (`provision_with_token`).
     The newly created Cloud Agent does not know anything about previous.
 So all previous connections and credentials will be lost.

+- **Q: What does the `Item not found on ledger` error means?**

+  This error occurs when the Holder mobile application and Issue service are connected to different Pool Ledger Networks.